Breakfast in Utopia!

 It was just after 9 and only a few tables were taken.
 I'm guessing a lot of local folks were still in church.

-Some women behind the counter invited us to sit anywhere.
-A woman, seated nearby, greeted us warmly.
+A woman behind the counter invited us to sit anywhere.
+Another woman who was seated nearby, greeted us warmly.
 I wondered if she might be the owner.

 Don ordered eggs, ham and hash browns.
 I have to laugh at how my camera captured his plate!
 The biscuit was huge, but my photo image makes that square of bread look comically large.